 Registered dietitians undergo rigorous training in science and nutrition obtaining a 4 year degree, then complete a dietetic internship and finally a national registration exam.
 They are required to have ongoing continuing professional education.
 RDs are your most credible source of nutrition information, providing you with reliable knowledge based on the latest science.

 Inpatient Clinical Nutrition Care

 During a hospital stay, John Muir Health’s inpatient registered dietitians function as vital members of your healthcare team.
 RDs work with your doctor to provide assessments and medical nutrition therapy to help ensure your nutritional plan meets your individual needs.

 John Muir Health’s registered dietitians are a key resource to patients and staff for all nutritional and food service issues.
 While standard menu choices the hospital offers satisfies many patients, a nutrition assistant can assist those who require a more customized approach.

 John Muir Health’s outpatient registered dietitians (RD) are available by appointment to provide comprehensive nutritional evaluations and medical nutrition therapy (MNT).
 Consultations are individualized to meet your needs and optimize your health and well-being.

 MNT is medical treatment based on nutrition and involves eating the right foods and nutrients to help manage certain diseases and conditions.
 Some of the conditions we treat with MNT include:

 - Celiac –gluten free

 - Improving blood pressure

 Learning to change your eating behaviors to better manage your health will help you to meet your medical goals.
-Many insurance companies cover MNT with a physician’s referral.
+Many insurance companies cover Medical Nutrition Therapy with a physician referral.